-7.1 The general objective of the subject The seminar aims to be, for the students who do not have English as main subject, a means of improving the English knowledge they had acquired in high school, in order to reach the level of language competence that would alow them to understand and produce accurate academic and scientific texts in English, and understand written or verbal texts on topics related to the field of engineering in general and the specialization they have chosen, in particular.
+7. The objectives .
+The objectives of the discipline (resulting from the grid of the specific competences acquired) 7.1 The The seminar aims to be, for the students who do not have English as main general subject, a means of improving the English knowledge they had acquired in high objective of school, in order to reach the level of language competence that would alow them the subject to understand and produce accurate academic and scientific texts in English, and understand written or verbal texts on topics related to the field of engineering in general and the specialization they have chosen, in particular.
 During the seminar, students are given the opportunity to produce written texts or to express themselves verbally, in English.
 In order to achieve these goals, the textbooks elaborated by the foreign languages team of the Department of Automated Systems Engineering and Management are used, as well as specialized books, published by well-known international publishing houses.
-7.2 Specific objectives • Acquiring field-related vocabulary in English and the completion of documents that are specific to the chosen field of study
+7.2 Specific Acquiring field-related vocabulary in English and the completion of objectives documents that are specific to the chosen field of study

-2.2.
-Sominon Tasahina No of hours 8.2 Seminar Teaching NO. OI NOURS/ methods Observations Chapter 1 Introductory seminar.
+8.2 Seminar Teaching No. of hours/ methods Observations Chapter 1 Introductory seminar.
 Test for the evaluation of students'level of English language skills.
 Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 2.
 What is Engineering?
 Reading.
 Vocabulary and conversation exercises.
 Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 3 The plural of nouns: Revision and application exercises.
 Free exposure, with the presentation of the course with video projector, on the board or online 1h

 Chapter 4.
 Engineers - Education and Specializations.
-Reading Free exposure, and vocabulary exercises. with the presentation of video projector 1h on the board or online Chapter 5.
+Reading and vocabulary exercises.
+Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 5.
 The degrees of comparison for adjectives and adverbs (revision exercises) Free exposure, with the presentation of the course with video projector, on the board or online 1 h Chapter 6: Engineering Design.
 Technical Drawing in Engineering.
 Types of Views Used in Engineering Drawing.
 Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 7: Present Tense Simple and Continuous (Revision exercises) Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 8: Computer-Aided Design and Drawing.
 Reading and vocabulary exercises.
 Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 9: The Past Tense Simple and The Past Tense Continuous (Revision and exercises).
 Free exposure, with the presentation of the course with video projector, on the board or online 1 h Chapter 10: Engineering Materials.
 Types of Materials and The Properties of Materials Used in Engineering.
 (Listening and vocabulary exercises) Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 11: The Present Perfect Tense Simple: The Present Perfect Tense Continuous.
 (Revision and exercises) Free exposure, with the presentation of the course with video projector, on the board or online 1h